trusona/forgerock-node/README.md

 Desktop users will see a TruCode in their browser that they will need to scan with their Trusona enabled mobile app.
 They will then receive a Trusonafication, which they can either accept or reject.
 If they accept, the node will continue down the `Accepted` outcome path.

 ### Mobile Users
-On mobile devices, instead of seeing a TruCode, to users will be deeplinked into their Trusona enabled mobile app, where they will be presented with a Trusonafication.
+On mobile devices, instead of seeing a TruCode, users will be deeplinked into their Trusona enabled mobile app, where they will be presented with a Trusonafication.
 Once accepted, the app will send the user back to the browser, where the node will continue down the `Accepted` outcome path.

 ## Note
 When a user authenticates with Trusona, the username field is populated in shared state, which may overwrite any value put there by any other node that executed before Trusona.